 The musical and performance arts are an important part of ministry training at OCC.
-Every tour group and production seeks not only to minister and entertain, but more importantly to honor God and worship him.
+Each tour group and production seeks not only to minister and entertain, but more importantly to honor God and worship him.

 Worship Arts Degrees